AJarombek/saints-xctf-infrastructure/saints-xctf-com-fn/modules/uasset-lambda/README.md

 ### Overview

-Terraform module for AWS Lambda functions related to sending emails.
-These functions are called from the `fn.saintsxctf.com` API Gateway REST API under the `/email` route.
+Terraform module for AWS Lambda functions related to manipulating objects in the `uasset.saintsxctf.com` S3 bucket.
+These functions are called from the `fn.saintsxctf.com` API Gateway REST API under the `/uasset` route.

 ### Files